‘The Walking Dead’: Speculation Begins On Whether Lauren Cohan Is Also Leaving The Show In Season 9

 Now, it seems that the fate of Maggie Rhee has become somewhat murky beyond the mid-season finale of Season 9 of The Walking Dead.
 As yet, there is no official news about whether Maggie will appear in the back half of Season 9 and some outlets are suggesting this is because Maggie has been written out of the series.

-According to The Hollywood Reporter, Lauren Cohan will definitely be leaving The Walking Dead midway through Season 9.
+According to the Hollywood Reporter, Lauren Cohan will definitely be leaving The Walking Dead midway through Season 9.
 Apparently, Cohan “opted to exit the highly rated AMC drama and booked the lead in ABC’s Whiskey Cavalier after her efforts to renegotiate a new deal to stay on The Walking Dead went south.”
-While this is not an official announcement, and THR admits that AMC declined to comment on the matter, it is a concern as THR are usually considered a reliable source of information in regard to TV news.
+While this is not an official announcement, and THR admits that AMC declined to comment on the matter, it is a concern as THR is usually considered a reliable source of information in regard to TV news.

-If Lauren Cohan leaves The Walking Dead in Season 9, it means she will join original cast member, Andrew Lincoln, who is also reported to be leaving the show according to this previous Inquisitr article.
+If Lauren Cohan leaves The Walking Dead in Season 9, it means she will join original cast member Andrew Lincoln, who is also reported to be leaving the show according to this previous Inquisitr article.
 With Lincoln, who plays the main character, Rick Grimes, exiting the show, it will leave only Norman Reedus (Daryl Dixon) and Melissa McBride (Carol Peletier) as original cast members that can be traced all the way back to Season 1 of The Walking Dead.

 Also, Digital Spy points out that both Lincoln and Cohan have been signed on for the same amount of episodes in the front half of Season 9 of The Walking Dead.
 This could be a possible indicator that the pair will bow out together.
-Although, once again, this news has not yet been officially confirmed or denied by AMC so viewers will just have to tune into Season 9 of The Walking Dead to find out the true fates of Maggie and Rick.
+However, once again, this news has not yet been officially confirmed or denied by AMC, so viewers will just have to tune into Season 9 of The Walking Dead to find out the true fates of Maggie and Rick.

 Season 9 of The Walking Dead will premiere on AMC later this year.